svenfuchs/cl/README.md

     args :owners

-    on '-t', '--to TO', 'An owner in an existing group' do |value|
+    opt '-t', '--to TO', 'An owner in an existing group' do |value|
       opts[:to] = value
     end
   end